Progg: History

 At the end of the 1970s, however, the movement started to decline, as many of the bands disintegrated and the music forums were closed.
-The left wing ideals became less dominating among young people, and the rock and folk music also became less popular than new genres such as hard rock and electronic music.
+The left-wing ideals became less dominant among young people, and the rock and folk music also became less popular than new genres such as hard rock and electronic music.

 The movement

 Many musicians and people working with music in the end of the 1960s were against the commercialism of pop music.
 Notably, the record companies Silence and MNW were formed, and started to record and release this new music.
-They created a new distribution company, SAM-distribution, which distributed the records of the alternative record companies, and so called music forums, places where concerts could be held without a commercial middleman such as ordinary concert arrangers were created in many Swedish cities.
+They created a new distribution company, SAM-distribution, which distributed the records of the alternative record companies, and so-called music forums, places where concerts could be held without a commercial middleman such as ordinary concert arrangers were created in many Swedish cities.
 In the middle of the 1970s around 75 music forums existed.
 The word that was generally used about the movement was musikrörelsen, which means the music movement.